pebble/ArduinoPebbleSerial/README.md

 ## Examples ##

-There a few example Arduino projects and an example Pebble app provided with library in the examples folder.
+There an example Arduino project and an example Pebble app provided with library in the examples folder.
 * examples/PebbleApp/ - A Pebble app to use with the TeensyDemo examples
 * examples/TeensyDemo/ - A simple example sketch for the Teensy 2.0 or Teensy 3.1 board which will